 In this reality show, seven formerly married women are put in romantic situations and coached by experts to find new love.

-Too Hot To Handle Season 1 was *the* reality show of spring 2020.
-It featured a group of very attractive singles on an island vacation.
-If participants made any sort of physical contact with one another, however, money was withdrawn from the final cash prize at the end.
-Season 2 comes out in June 2021.
+Too Hot To Handle Season 1 premiered in spring 2020, it became *the* reality show and has continued to entertain, and shock, viewers for two additional seasons.
+It features a group of very attractive singles on an island vacation.
+If participants make any sort of physical contact with one another, however, money is withdrawn from the final cash prize.

 One of the most iconic “docu-dramas” to hit Netflix,